Podcast: Play in new window | Download

-I believe that the Clubhouse App is the greatest new form of social media that has been created since the creation of “podcasting.”
+I believe that the Clubhouse App is one of the best forms of social media since the creation of “podcasting.”

 Yes, admittedly, I am biased as someone who prefers to create and consume content in the “spoken word” format.
 However, even those who typically prefer to create video content (both pre-recorded and live streaming) are flocking to Clubhouse on a daily basis as well.

 What Is Clubhouse?